 2. Don’t contact your ex

-This is a temptation we are all familiar with.
-The urge to send a text at midnight or call in moments of vulnerability.
+This is a temptation we are all far too familiar with and it’s one way to ruin your healing journey.
+The urge to send a text at midnight, asking them to get back together or phone calls in moments of vulnerability.
+And oh yes, stalking their social media accounts is a whole thing on its own too.
 But ultimately, these actions are damaging for both parties involved.
-You run the risk of slipping into an on-again-off-again relationship cycle.
+You run the risk of slipping into an on-again-off-again relationship cycle, which will only make you feel worse.
 Can you figure out how to feel better after a breakup when they’re right there on your WhatsApp chat list?

-Pooja gives some much-needed perspective, “No-contact is the advice I give to everyone in the breakup recovery period.
-After the emotions have been processed properly, exes can be friends or colleagues.
-But in the initial days, it’s a very poor choice.
+Pooja gives some much-needed perspective, “No contact is the advice I give to everyone in the breakup recovery period.
+One must use the power of silence after breaking up.
+After the emotions have been processed properly, exes can be friends or colleagues eventually.
+But in the initial days, it’s a very poor choice and the better way is to simply cut them out.
 Seeing your ex’s social media feed or their new partner can be a major trigger.
-You should save yourself the stress and anxiety and maintain distance.”
+You should save yourself the stress and anxiety and maintain distance.
+Staying friends will do you no good.”

 Do yourself a favor and block your ex on all platforms.
-Just do it without overthinking.
-Putting some space between you two is essential; this will allow you to get a clearer picture of the relationship and its end.
+Delete your ex’s number too.
+Putting some space between you two is essential.
+This will allow you to get a clearer picture of the relationship and its end even though you may feel bad for a while.
 There’s no scope for objectivity when your ex is still in your virtual environment.
-Put an end to all means of communication swiftly.
-(This is the advice we always give to make a person feel better after a breakup.)
+Watching new people on their profile will only make you feel jealous and miss them more.

 Socializing is an integral step when you want to make yourself feel better after a breakup.
+Your closest friends and family members can truly lift you out of this mess and are your support group at this hour.
 But you don’t have to throw yourself at brunches forcefully.
 Pooja says, “The process of socialization varies from person to person.
-While some people might thrive in company, few others might need solitude and time alone to process their emotions.
+While some people might thrive in the company of good friends, others might need solitude and time alone to process their emotions.

 “Needless to say, too much isolation can pull anyone into a dark and depressive space.
-So, be around others at your own pace but make an attempt eventually.”
+So, be around others at your own pace but try to plan some fun activities with other people in your free time.
+Maybe even travel to a new city with your best friend.”
 Nobody feels like being in a big group when they’re trying to keep it together.
-But your friends and family are the support system you can count on.
-Let them be there for you.
+But your friend or family members are the biggest support system that you can count on.
+Let them be there for you and it will definitely make you feel great.
+You don’t need a dating expert, you just need a trusted friend.
 (You know you would help a friend through a breakup if the roles were reversed.)

 Related Reading: 6 Relationship Problems Millennials Bring Up The Most In Therapy